Trading Regulation in Italy: How the Markets Are Supervised and What Traders Must Know

 How to Check If a Broker Is Properly Regulated in Italy

-2. Verify it on the official registry: CONSOB registers (and, where relevant, Bank of Italy registers for supervised intermediaries).
+- Verify it on the official registry: CONSOB registers (public registers of supervised/authorized entities) and, where relevant, Bank of Italy lists for regulated intermediaries.

 Taxation and Reporting of Trading Profits